- The farther you travel from the equator, the more cool it will be.

 What makes cruising to Alaska especially interesting are side trips you can take from port: a helicopter ride to the top of a glacier...panning for gold after scarfing down fresh-caught and just-cooked chinook salmon...taking the train deep into the wilderness of Denali National Park.

-(If you plan to stay for a few days, consider the deep-in-the-woods Denali Backcountry Lodge (check rates now), open from June September.)
+(If you plan to stay for a few days, consider a deep-in-the-woods Denali lodge, open from June September.)
 Since there are few roads in Alaska, you may want to continue flight-seeing on a sky-trek to remote freshwater lakes where brown bears pluck dinner from cool, rushing streams.

 Across Iceland, temperatures rarely go above 60 degrees, even in July when the sun barely sets.
 It's perfect weather to hike the amazing countryside or see it from the back of an Icelandic horse and then unwind in the Blue Lagoon, a place with soothing, mineral-rich waters naturally warmed to over 100 degrees that will leech the stress right out of you.
 And you can easily combine a trip to Iceland with a hop over to Northern Europe.